sashacode1488/TL-SPOS/README.md

 # Screenshot 3
 ![Screenshot 3](s3.png)

-# Sadly but TL&SPOS Is end of support
+# Goodbye TL&SPOS
+Sadly but TL&SPOS Is end of support.
 The author switched to Linux so the author can no longer support the OS